Halal Bali Tour Package 7 Days 6 Nights

 Surrounded by the captivating Batur range, the volcano and range are known collectively as Mount Batur.

 An active volcano, Kintamani’s main attraction (aside from the volcano itself) is its magnificent views of the 13m² caldera lake.

 Relax in the cold mountain breeze, and then enjoy your buffet lunch, that served at halal certified restaurant, which direct by the view of the volcano and it's crater lake.

-After lunch we will tke you to Sribatu village and join a walking tour into the coffee plantations and spices garden.
+Next to the village of Temen and join a walking tour into the local Coffee farm.
 Stroll past fragrant coffee, vanilla, fruits, spices, and clove plantations and learn about the uses and medicinal benefits of the herbs.

 Spend some time checking out the crafts and pieces on offer and browse for souvenirs from local artists, before heading back to your hotel.